BETDAQ Betting Exchange: Can it Challenge Betfair?

 BETDAQ has a number of sports markets to choose from.

-The exchange is the focal point of the BETDAQ website, but it isn’t the only service on offer.
+The exchange is the focal point of the BETDAQ website, but it's not the only service on offer.

 Plus, of course, if you're into matched betting then you will be looking to take advantge of the sign-up offer for risk-free betting.